nikolaitur/Shopify-Boilerplate-Theme/readme.md

 3) Change git origin url from this starter theme url to project git url you've just created: `git remote set-url origin <project-repository-url>`

 All theme sources are in `sources` directory and this is our main folder where we do our development.
 The files from `sources` builds to `build` directory by our theme development tool.
 The `build` folder is native Shopify theme.
-Don't edit any code inside this folder, because it will be overwritten from `sources` directory each time developer works with theme source code.
+Don't edit any code inside this folder, because it will be overwritten from `sources` directory each time developer works with theme's source code.

-To use our theme development tool, Node.js and Gulp v4 should be installed in your system.
+#### To use our theme development tool, Node.js and Gulp v4 should be installed in your system.

 ### Main commands for theme development:
 1) You should run `npm i` command to install javascript libraries we're using in theme and another needed packages for our theme development tool.
 This needs to be runned only 1 time for each new project before you start development.